SlayArt/SlayArt/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on a software wich recon text and maybe execut it if its code (https://github.com/SlayArt/recon-text-sofware)
-- 🌱 I’m currently learning C and IA developpement
+- 🌱 I’m currently learning C and AI developpement
 - 📫 How to reach me: arthur200892@gmail.com
 - 😄 Pronouns: SlayArt
 - ⚡ Fun fact: i ever wanna be better and i never stop learning